 - Don’t want to bite into big pieces of basil?
 Slice up the leaves and add them to the marinade instead of threading on the skewers.

-- Replace the basil with small baby spinach leaves.
+- Use spinach leaves.
+Replace the basil with small baby spinach leaves.

-- Instead of two cherry tomatoes and one mozzarella ball, flip it and thread two mozzarella balls and only one cherry tomato.
+- Change the amounts.
+Instead of two cherry tomatoes and one mozzarella ball, flip it and thread two mozzarella balls and only one cherry tomato.

 - Short on time?
 Buy mozzarella balls that are already marinated.

-- Swap out the cherry tomatoes for cantaloupe balls and add in some prosciutto.
+- Try cantaloupe and prosciutto instead.
+Swap out the cherry tomatoes for cantaloupe balls and add in some prosciutto.
 So good!

 Balsamic glaze is a balsamic reduction, which has a thicker consistency, stronger flavor, and better for drizzling.
 It’s now a fairly common item in most grocery stores, but if you can’t find it, you can easily make up a batch.
 It’s super easy.